Pintool Regions

 -control precond:address:bar,start:address:foo,stop:icount:100000

-The alarm-chains are handled separately for each thread.
-The controller "arms" the <alarm-type> separately for each thread, and the alarm's value is counted separately for each thread.
+The alarm chains are handled separately for each thread.
+The controller arms the <alarm-type> separately for each thread, and the alarm's value is counted separately for each thread.

-If the ":tid<int>" syntax is used, the preceding alarm is armed only for the thread with the defined thread ID.
+If the :tid<int> syntax is used, the preceding alarm is armed only for the thread with the defined thread ID.

-If the ":global" token is used the alarm will be counted in all threads.
+If the :global token is used, the alarm is counted in all threads.

-Going back to the example above:
+Going back to the previous example:

 -control start:icount:100